Below is a list of sites where butterflies are regularly seen in Norfolk.

 Foxley Wood - Norfolk Wildlife Trust - Map

 At over 300 acres, Foxley Wood is largest remaining block of ancient broadleaved woodland in Norfolk, thought to be at least 6000 years old and listed in Doomsday Book.
 Norfolk Wildlife Trust have restored the site from former neglect and largely removed introduced conifers.
 The main marked nature trail is good for a wide range of butterfly species.
 There is a well-established population of White Admiral and a recently returned breeding colony of Silver-washed Fritillary.
 In good weather both nectar on brambles (there is a good patch half way up the bluebell trail and just inside the glade on that side of the wood) and the fritillaries are especially fond of thistles.
 Areas of recent coppice alongside the nature trail, usually behind electric fences, can be good.
 One of the best Norfolk populations of Ringlet is present; the ride beyond the top of the bluebell trail is invariably good for them.
 Speckled Wood are scattered throughout the wood but try the darker side rides if they are not seen on the main open rides.
+There were a number of report sighting of Purple Emperor at Foxley Wood in 2019.
+Our last formal county record before the Purple Emperor’s extinction was in 1961 at Foxley Wood.

 Located 2km NE of Foxley, 5km W of Reepham at TG049229, postcode NR20 4QR.
 Foxley village is on the A1067.
 At the sign 'Foxley, Village Hall, Foxley Wood' take the Themelthorpe road ('The Street') from the village.
 After 2km the reserve entrance and NWT board are clearly seen on the right.
 A vehicle barrier, max. height 2.175m (7ft), open 10.00-17.00 daily all year except Thursdays when closed all day.
 Drive through and follow signs to car parks.
 Free entry and parking.
 No dogs except guide dogs.